MemoryBench: A Benchmark for Memory and Continual Learning in LLM Systems

 What this unlocks for the field

-MemoryBench gives researchers a unified way to test declarative and procedural memory, explicit and implicit feedback, and continual learning in realistic LLM service scenarios.
+MemoryBench gives researchers a controlled way to test how LLM systems use declarative and procedural memory under realistic explicit and implicit feedback.

 Related papers